Short-rate models with stochastic discontinuities: a PDE approach: The model

 \begin{remark} We do not assume \textit{a priori} any specific conditions on the coefficients of SDE~\eqref{RFR} because, on the one hand, this will not have an influence on the general results that we will prove in Section~\ref{PDEformulation}, and, on the other hand, because from Section~\ref{App:ExUniq} onward we will discuss specific models, arising from particular choices of these coefficients. \end{remark}

-Note that since the jump times are fixed (non-random), $\rho$ is not a L\'evy process.
-However, if random variables $\xi_1, \dots, \xi_M$ are independent, then it can be shown that $\rho$ is a Markov process.
-This is because the solution to SDE~\eqref{RFR} can be obtained by piecing together the solutions of the corresponding SDE without jumps, with the appropriate initial conditions, between jump times of process $J$.

-In this model, which extends the framework introduced in Section 4.3 of \cite{fontanaetal2024:termstruct}, the RFR may jump at fixed times $s_1, \dots, s_M$, which we collect in the set $\cS \coloneqq \{s_1, \ldots, s_M \}$ of \emph{expected jump dates.} At these times, the RFR has jumps of magnitude $\xi_i$, $i = 1, \dots, M$.
-It may happen that the RFR $\rho$ exhibits \textit{predictable jumps} in the sense of the definition given in~\citep[Section~2.1]{fontana2019existence}, which may be used to generate arbitrage opportunities.
-We refer the reader to~\citep{fontana2019existence} for a thorough discussion on this point.

-Since we assumed to work under a risk-neutral probability measure $\bbQ$, and hence that no-arbitrage holds, this possibility is excluded in our framework.

-This model is sufficiently general to encompass, as special cases, affine models such as the Vasicek and Cox-Ingersoll-Ross (CIR) models, as well as log-normal models like the Black-Karasinski model and the class of CEV models (\cite{Chanetal92:CEV, marshrosenfeld83:CEV}). {Moreover, this model effectively captures both the spikes and jumps typically observed in the dynamics of the risk-free rate (RFR).
-Specifically, low volatility on jump dates results in distinct jumps, while strong mean reversion may give rise to sharp spikes.
-In Section \ref{sec:simulation}, we simulate short-rate trajectories under the assumption that it follows a Hull–White process with jumps, where the jump component is modeled using either a normally distributed or a two-point discrete distribution.}

-\begin{remark} In general, the observed trajectories of the risk-free rate (see, e.g., Figure 1 in \cite{anbiletal2020}) suggest that spikes in the rate can be reasonably modeled using a continuous distribution for their size.
-In contrast, jumps typically take values that are integer multiples of a fixed quantity (such as a basis point), which makes a discrete random variable a more suitable choice to model their size. \end{remark}

-In this market, the num\'eraire is obtained by investing in the overnight rate.
+{Process $\rho$ models the evolution of the Risk Free Rate (RFR for short).
+We associate to it the money market account $S^0$, acting as numéraire, which} is obtained by investing in the overnight rate.
 For its modeling, we adopt the approach of~\cite{fontanaetal2024:termstruct}, where the authors propose a highly general framework that bridges two perspectives: on one side, the classical interest rate model, where the num\'eraire represents the continuous-time limit of a roll-over strategy; and on the other side, a more realistic approach, where the num\'eraire is piecewise constant with jumps at roll-over dates (see \cite{fontanaetal2024:termstruct} for details).
 To this end, given the set of \emph{roll-over dates} $\cT \coloneqq \{t_1, \ldots, t_N \}$, with $0 < t_1 < \cdots < t_N < +\infty$, the num\'eraire is defined as:

 where measure $\eta$ is defined\footnote{As usual, $\delta_t$ denotes the Dirac probability measure concentrated at $t \in \R^+$.} as $\eta (A) \coloneqq \int_A \dd u + \sum_{n=1}^N \delta_{t_n}(A)$, for $ A \in \cB(\mathbb{R}^+)$.